Skip to main content

 A typical repair process moves through four discrete phases:

-NEC Article 680 (as adopted in NFPA 70, 2023 edition, effective January 1, 2023) mandates that all underwater luminaires operate on circuits protected by GFCI devices and, for new and substantially modified installations, on low-voltage systems not exceeding 15 volts unless the fixture is specifically listed for line-voltage underwater use.
+NEC Article 680 (as adopted in NFPA 70, 2023 edition, effective January 1, 2023) mandates that all underwater luminaires operate on circuits protected by GFCI devices and, for new and substantially modified installations, on low-voltage systems not exceeding 15 volts unless the fixture is specifically verified for line-voltage underwater use.

 Common scenarios